 Every museum exists because of the hard work and efforts of the people who founded it.
-In our case, Ryedale Folk Museum was brought together by local collectors from the area, sharing their own expertise and determination that the legacy of traditional life on the moors should not be lost – and so we can enjoy nostalgic family days out today, discovering what life used to be like in the region.
+In our case, Ryedale Folk Museum was brought together by local collectors from the area, sharing their own expertise and determination that the legacy of traditional life on the moors should not be lost.
+Nowadays, it means we can enjoy nostalgic family days out today, discovering what life used to be like in the region.

-The original objects and artefacts, items of social and folk history, were amassed in the first instance by historian Wilfred Crosland (1876 – 1961) and Bertram Frank (known as Bert, 1919 – 1996), with additional archaeology from the moors provided by photographer Raymond Hayes (1909 – 2000).
+The original objects and artefacts, items of social and folk history, were amassed in the first instance by historian Wilfred Crosland (1876 – 1961) and Bertram Frank (known as Bert, 1919 – 1996).
+Additional archaeology from the moors was provided by photographer Raymond Hayes (1909 – 2000).

 Historian Wilfred Crosland, one of the Museum’s founders.

 From the start, the Museum’s aim was to share the stories of the ordinary ‘folk’ of the North York Moors.
 Years later, Bert’s biographer was to write about him: ‘Large and famous museums were good at preserving the big stories of history’ but, Bert thought, ‘who cared about the little stories of ordinary people?’
 It was these ‘little stories’ that were to fascinate him, and others, over the coming years.

-Long before the gradual arrival of the heritage buildings that can be explored today, the Museum itself was based in the family home of the Croslands: Elphield House and the adjoining barn.
-Today, this space is now occupied by the reception, gift shop and Art Gallery whilst the main museum itself stretches behind, across six acres.
+Long before the gradual arrival of the heritage buildings that can be explored today, the Museum itself was based in the family home of the Croslands.
+Elphield House and the adjoining barn are now occupied by the reception, gift shop and Art Gallery whilst the main museum itself stretches behind, across six acres.

-The first glimpse of a ‘Museum’ on this site was seen when siblings Wilfred, Hannah (known as Minnie) and Helen Crosland generously opened up their home to curious locals for a period of two weeks, exhibiting Wilfred’s eclectic assortment of artefacts in the hope of raising some much-needed funds for the Village Hall.
+The first glimpse of a ‘Museum’ on this site was seen when siblings Wilfred, Hannah (known as Minnie) and Helen Crosland generously opened up their home to curious locals for a period of two weeks.
+Together, they exhibited Wilfred’s eclectic assortment of artefacts in the hope of raising some much-needed funds for the Village Hall.

 Wilfred working in his study – now the Museum shop